 - Banco Popular and Wells Fargo in investments in Atlanta-based Greenwood, a digital banking startup designed for Black and Latino consumers and businesses.
 Greenwood plans to offer non-predatory loans, as well as the ability for customers to round up purchases and donate what they save to organizations aimed at advancing their communities.

 - Wells Fargo in 12 investments in minority-owned banks as part of its March 2020 pledge to invest up to $50 million in Black-owned banks.
 To date, Wells Fargo has invested in 11 MDIs in Georgia, Louisiana, Michigan, Texas, California, New York, Tennessee, Alabama, North Carolina and South Carolina.
 As part of the capital investment, the banks will have access to a dedicated Wells Fargo relationship team that will provide financial, technological, and product development expertise in order to help each institution grow and benefit their local community.

-S&C lawyers advising in these matters include: Rodge Cohen, Mitch Eitel, Jared Fishman, Aisling O'Shea, Whitney Chatterjee, Ron Creamer, Eric Wang, Ben Weiner, Don Toumey, Eric Diamond, Andrew Mason, Ana González, Daniel Loeser, Daniel Wolf, Brandon Ferrick, HK Kim, Nati Hyojin Kim, Kristin Deliso, Chiyel Hayles, Beini Chen, and Ayoung Kim.
+S&C lawyers advising in these matters include: Rodge Cohen, Mitch Eitel, Jared Fishman, Aisling O'Shea, Whitney Chatterjee, Eric Wang, Ben Weiner, Don Toumey, Eric Diamond, Andrew Mason, Ana González, Daniel Loeser, Daniel Wolf, Brandon Ferrick, HK Kim, Nati Hyojin Kim, Kristin Deliso, Chiyel Hayles, Beini Chen, and Ayoung Kim.